The University of Nottingham

 Accommodation for International Students

-- The University of Nottingham guarantees university-arranged accommodation to all international undergraduate students for 3 years and postgraduate students for 1 year if they firmly accept their offer and apply before the deadline.
+- The University of Nottingham guarantees university-arranged accommodation to all international undergraduate students for three years (one year for postgraduate students), if they firmly accept their offer and apply before the deadline.
 Terms and conditions apply.

 - The university has several accommodation options, on or within easy walking distance of campuses.
 If students are looking for accommodation in the private rented sector, the university can provide advice.